shnupta/LearnCTheHardWay/README.md

 - Day 34: 27/6/16 - completed ex32
 - Day 35: 28/6/16 - started ex 33
 - Day 36: 6/7/16 - been pretty busy with work experience and stuff lately, done ex33
+- Day 37: 12/7/16 - done the darray.h file, one week of school left!

 <h4>FULL LIST OF EXERCISES:</h4>